dizpers/usb/README.md

 1. User should be able to submit any URL and get a standardized, shortened URL back

-2. User should be able to configure a shortened URL to redirect to different targets basedon the device type (mobile, tablet, desktop) of the user navigating to the shortened URL
+2. User should be able to configure a shortened URL to redirect to different targets based on the device type (mobile, tablet, desktop) of the user navigating to the shortened URL

 3. Navigating to a shortened URL should redirect to the appropriate target URL